bcoca/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents::
    :local:

-Plugins augment Ansible's core functionality with logic and features that are accessible to all modules.
+Plugins augment Ansible's core functionality, each plugin type covers a distinct area of logic or features and are globaly accessible just like built in ones.
+We make a disticiton for modules, even though they can be considered a type of plugin, as they are executed outside of the Ansible process itself and have different requriements.
 Ansible collections include a number of handy plugins, and you can easily write your own.
 All plugins must:

 * be written in Python
-* raise errors
+* raise user comprehensible errors
 * return strings in unicode
 * conform to Ansible's configuration and documentation standards